scorpido74/azure-docs.nl-nl/articles/iot-dps/quick-enroll-device-x509-node.md

 ## <a name="run-the-enrollment-group-sample"></a>Het voorbeeld van de registratiegroep uitvoeren

 1. Als u het voorbeeld wilt uitvoeren, hebt u de verbindingsreeks voor de inrichtingsservice nodig.
-    1. Meld u aan bij Azure Portal, klik in het linkermenu op de knop **Alle bronnen** en open Device Provisioning Service.
+    1. Sign in to the Azure portal, select the **All resources** button on the left-hand menu and open your Device Provisioning service.
-    2. Klik op **Gedeeld toegangsbeleid**.
-Klik vervolgens op het toegangsbeleid dat u wilt gebruiken om de eigenschappen te openen.
+    2. Click **Shared access policies**, then select the access policy you want to use to open its properties.
 Kopieer of noteer de verbindingsreeks van de primaire sleutel uit het venster **Toegangsbeleid**.

        ![Verbindingsreeks voor de inrichtingsservice ophalen uit de portal](./media/quick-enroll-device-x509-node/get-service-connection-string.png)

 3. Zoals vermeld in [Testcertificaten voorbereiden](quick-enroll-device-x509-node.md#prepare-test-certificates) hebt u ook een .pem-bestand nodig dat een tussen- of basis-X.509 CA-certificaat bevat dat eerder is geüpload naar en is geverifieerd met uw inrichtingsservice.
-Als u wilt controleren of uw certificaat is geüpload en geverifieerd, klikt u op **Certificaten** op de overzichtspagina van Device Provisioning Service in Azure Portal.
+To check that your certificate has been uploaded and verified, on the Device Provisioning Service summary page in the Azure portal, select **Certificates**.
 Zoek het certificaat dat u wilt gebruiken voor de groepsregistratie en zorg ervoor dat de statuswaarde *geverifieerd* is.

     ![Geverifieerd certificaat in de portal](./media/quick-enroll-device-x509-node/verify-certificate.png)